00

 HANDICAPS

-• All players must hold a verifiable WHS-accredited handicap with a minimum of three (3) signed rounds recorded prior to the tournament start date.
+• All players must hold a verifiable WHS-accredited handicap with a minimum of three (3) signed rounds recorded in the 12 months prior to the tournament start date.
 For the avoidance of doubt, only handicaps issued by recognised local governing bodies (such as England Golf) will be considered WHS-accredited.

 • Note!
 There will be no additional tournament-adjusted handicap applied.